PennyLaneAI/pennylane/doc/introduction.rst

 Introduction
 ============

 The main principle underlying OpenQML is to make the interface between the quantum and classical worlds seamless.
-Wherever possible, the quantum and classical components of a hybrid machine learning model should coexist on the same conceptual level, as computational **devices** which we program to evaluate mathematical functions.
+A quantum computing device should not be viewed as a competitor to a classical computer, but rather as an *accelerator*.
+OpenQML employs a model where both classical and quantum computers are used in the same basic way: as computational **devices** which we program to evaluate mathematical functions.

 The core of OpenQML is designed around four main concepts: